hanochk/Isis_tweet_detection_semantic_similarity_kaggle/README.md

 A few approaches could be considered:
  - Probabilistic model (GMM for instance) based on the clustered embeddings representation (created by SBERT) of each tweet for each class and assessing the hypothesis that a tweet belongs to one of the probabilistic models P(t/model_isis) > P(t/model_non_isis).
- - Transfer learning for downstream task of a semantically sentence similarity-based model, that creates representation in high dimension feeding a nonlinear binary classifier (MLP).
-That model is based on the SBERT embeddings, for instance.
+ - Transfer learning for downstream task of a semantic sentence similarity.
+This semantically sentence similarity-based model creates representation in high dimension feeding a nonlinear binary classifier (MLP), based on the SBERT embeddings, for instance.
 SBERT can be a good candidate since it was trained contrastively to maintain similarity between sentences with “similar meaning”.
-Since the embeddings aren’t necessarily linearly separable in the latent space, an additional MLP-based classifier containing non-linear elements is added to transfer the learning to another task.
+Since the embeddings aren’t necessarily linearly separable in the latent space, an additional MLP-based classifier containing non-linear elements is added to transfer the learning to the downstream task.
   - Generative-based approach and retrieval one, are also an option Approach No.2 was adopted here since it is fully trainable using the SBERT model as a pre-trained backbone.